umutkeremzengin/DSA210_PROJECT/README.md

 ### 🔍 **Correlation Observations**
 1. **Inverse Trends**: Several visualizations reveal an inverse relationship between step counts and likes, particularly for TikTok, suggesting a potential substitution effect between time spent on the platform and physical activity.
 2. **Steady Influence of Instagram**: Instagram likes exhibit steadier patterns compared to TikTok but still show a pronounced inverse relationship with step counts.
-3. **Scatter Plot Analysis**: Highlights a weak correlation between step counts and like counts overall, with some isolated periods showing stronger trends.
+3. **Graphs Analysis**: Graphs and plots reveal sporadic periods where higher like counts align with reduced step counts, reinforcing the hypothesis of an inverse relationship.
+However, these patterns are not uniform across all timeframes, highlighting that external factors such as seasonal changes, lifestyle shifts, or varying platform engagement might mediate this relationship.
 ### 🧩 **Conclusion on the Hypothesis**
 The analysis partially supports the hypothesis.
 TikTok likes exhibit a stronger inverse relationship with physical activity, while Instagram likes demonstrate a more subtle correlation.